chenazam/character-reference-library/docs/characters/templates.md

 # Character Templates

-This page explains how to create a new character using the project’s folder and file templates.
+This page explains how to create and organize **individual characters** in the reference library.

+Character folders represent the **core unit of the library**.
+Each character stores their profile information, generated reference sheets, identity packs, and source references.

+The purpose of the character template system is to ensure that all characters:

+- follow the same folder structure
+- use the same profile file schema
-The goal is to ensure that all characters follow the same structure, follow the same reference pipeline, and remain easy to browse inside the MkDocs library.
+- move through the same reference pipeline
+- remain easy to browse in the MkDocs frontend

 ---

-## Character Page Layout
+# Character Page Layout

 Character pages in the MkDocs site serve as **visual reference hubs** for browsing a character’s generated sheets.